-A broad-sweeping look at international efforts to regulate the global financial system.
+A comprehensive guide to how international institutions, governments, and NGOs around the world are attempting to protect and promote human rights.
 This is part of the Global Governance Monitor, an interactive feature tracking multilateral approaches to several global challenges.

 The authors argue that it is essential to begin working now to expand and establish rules and norms governing armed drones, thereby creating standards of behavior that other countries will be more likely to follow.

 Learn more about CFR’s mission and its work over the past year in the 2014 Annual Report.
 The Annual Report spotlights new initiatives, high-profile events, and authoritative scholarship from CFR experts, and includes a message from CFR President Richard N. Haass.
 Read and download »